severalnines/docs/user-guide/mysql/backup.rst

 * **Storage Location**
 	- Store on Node - Stores the backup inside corresponding database node.
 	- Store on Controller - Stores the backup inside ClusterControl node.
-This requires :term:`netcat` on source and destination host.
+This requires :term:`socat` or :term:`netcat` on source and destination host.
 By default, ClusterControl uses port 9999 to stream the backup created on the database node to ClusterControl node.

 * **Storage Directory**
 	- You can opt to use another backup directory as you wish.
 If you leave this field blank, ClusterControl will use the default backup directory specified in the *Settings > Default backup directory*.